georgejrdev/georgejrdev/README.md

 I'm passionate about learning and constantly seek to expand my skills.
 I engage in freelance work and personal projects to apply and grow my expertise.
 I love tackling challenges in both backend and frontend development, staying at the forefront of the tech landscape.

-- Java / Spring ☕
+- ☕ Java / Spring

-- TypeScript / Angular 👨‍💻
+- 👨‍💻 TypeScript / Angular

-- English / Portuguese 🗺
+- 🗺 English / Portuguese

-- Azure / AWS / CI-CD ☁
+- ☁ Azure / AWS / CI-CD

-- SQL / NoSQL 🗄
+- 🗄 SQL / NoSQL

-- Tailwind / SASS 🎉
+- 🎉Tailwind / SASS

 ### Best articles: